earthgecko/skyline/docs/installation.rst

 Python virtualenv
 ~~~~~~~~~~~~~~~~~

-- Create a python-2.7.14 virtualenv for Skyline to run in see `Running in
+- Create a python-2.7.16 virtualenv for Skyline to run in see `Running in
-  Python virtualenv <running-in-python-virtualenv.html>`__
+  Python virtualenv <running-in-python-virtualenv.html>`__ (Python-2.7.14 should
+  still work as well).

 Firewall
 ~~~~~~~~